AstralFS/Subtitles/README.md

 2. Run **3.Apply Patch-Windows.bat** OR **3.Apply Patch-Linux.sh**
 3. Once finished, your fully muxed files will be ready in the same directory!
 (You'll your original files in a folder called 'old')

-You can delete the patch files afterwards if you want.
+...You can delete the patch files afterwards if you want.

 ## How to use the attachment files (for non-Moozzi2 encodes)